-- (6) Schedules that remain incomplete due to regular employees dropping shifts at the yearly schedule selection process will be offered to casuals as round three of the yearly schedule process until the next yearly schedule selection. - (b) Temporary Vacancies and Vacant Schedules - (1) Where the Employer decides to fill a temporary vacancy as a result of an employer approved leave, which is known to be of a duration of greater than three months, or has been vacant for more than three months and is known to be vacant for at least one more month, or fill a vacant schedule as a result of an employee leaving the Employer, the Employer shall post the vacant schedule in accordance with Clause 12.1(b).
+- (f) New availability forms will be completed during shift pick. - (g) Temporary Vacancies and Vacant Schedules

+(1) Where the Employer decides to fill a temporary vacancy as a result of an employer approved leave, which is known to be of a duration of greater than three months, or has been vacant for more than three months and is known to be vacant for at least one more month, or fill a vacant schedule as a result of an employee leaving the Employer, the Employer shall post the vacant schedule in accordance with Clause 12.1(b).
 The schedule shall be filled by qualified employees who have expressed an interest, in order of classification seniority.
-In the event there are subsequent temporary vacancies, the temporary vacancies will be filled in the same manner. - (2) In the event there are no qualified employees within the classification who are interested in the temporary vacancy or vacant schedule, the temporary vacancy or vacant schedule shall be filled with the maximization language in Clause 15.5. - (3) Temporary vacancies and vacant schedules shall return to the schedule selection process as per (b) above.
+In the event there are subsequent temporary vacancies, the temporary vacancies will be filled in the same manner.

+(2) In the event there are no qualified employees within the classification who are interested in the temporary vacancy or vacant schedule, the temporary vacancy or vacant schedule shall be filled with the maximization language in Clause 15.5.

+(3) Temporary vacancies and vacant schedules shall return to the schedule selection process as per (b) above.